Crossmint/verifiable-credentials-demo/README.md

 - **Profile Page**: The profile page displays all the credentials a user has earned.
 It fetches the credentials from the blockchain and verifies them.
 Users can refresh their credentials by clicking on the "Refresh" button.

 - **Third-Party Verifier Page**: This page demonstrates how credentials issued by Shibetoshi University can be verified by a third party.
 It uses a different API key to simulate a third-party application.

+## Use Cases

+- **Transcripts**: This demo implements a version of this.
+When you complete course you are issed a credential that you own and control.
+You can then present those credentials to other universities to prove you completed the prerequisites for other classes.
+- **Medical Records**: Have you ever had to transfer or share medical records from one provider to another or even acquire them for yourself?
+It is often a ridiculously beurocratic endeavor that can take weeks.
+Verifiable credentials is a viable solution to this problem.
+- **Job History**: Imagine a system where your job history and even performance is stamped into a verified credential.
+You could easily prove your past accolades to new potential employers.
+- **Identity**: Many companies are required to perform KYC on their customers when dealing with money transfers.
+Build a system that enables you to do KYC once and verify at your discretion with other companies without needing complete the same process over and over.
+- **Private NFTs**- Build an app where you can memorialize your favorite family photos, but store them encrypted on IPFS.
+You can rest assured they are safely stored online, but inaccessible to anyone but you.

 ## Contributing